Country Specific – Germany

 • Structures transferring water below the terrain surface should be taken into account.

-Below, we discuss how we process the model to fulfill these conditions as well as possible.
+Below, we discuss how we process the model to fulfil these conditions as well as possible.

 Extensions